Downtown Victoria Population: 85,792 (as of 2016, according to 2016 Census)

 Luxurious waterfront living at Fisherman’s Wharf and one of Downtown Victoria’s most iconic and beautiful condominium buildings.
 Built in 2003 with 10-floors and 161 traditional-styled units as well as commercial space, including a coffee shop on the ground floor.
 1, 2, and 3 bedroom suites occasionally become available.
 The building has its own 25-metre indoor pool and gym.
 Search our MLS® Victoria search engine for condos for sale in the Shoal Point building.

 Now is a great time to start looking for the ideal condo, townhouse or house for your family.
 Condos and townhouses located within steps of the downtown core typically move fast, with many new buildings selling out before construction is even complete.
-Get started with your search today.
+Get started with your search today with a Condo Expert.
 Here are some tips and resources to help get you started with your search!

 PROPERTY SEARCH TIPS